kuhn-ruess/cmdbsyncer-docs/docs/checkmk/site_pools.md

 This clears the site of every host, resets the seat counters and drops the cached rule results.
 The next export spreads all hosts across the pools again — which means hosts can move to a different site, so plan it like any other site change.

+To reset only one pool, select it in the Site Pool overview and use the action _Reset Pool_ — that releases the hosts on this pool's member sites and leaves every other pool untouched.

 To redistribute only a few hosts, select them in the host list and use the action _Redistribute Site Pool_.

 ## Site Pools vs. Folder Pools